JD Vance spreads debunked claims about Haitian immigrants eating pets

 Less than 30 minutes after Vance's post, the Springfield News-Sun reported that local police said that incidents of pets being stolen or eaten were "not something that's on our radar right now."
 The paper said the unsubstantiated claim seems to have started with a post in a Springfield Facebook group that was widely shared across social media.

-But on X, Republican politicians and far right social media influencers continued to amplify the narrative.
-“Cat Lives Matter!” wrote Tom Tiffany (R-Wisc.) while Andy Biggs (R-Ariz.) posted, “Protect America's pets!”
+But on X, Republican politicians and far-right social media influencers continued to amplify the narrative.
+"Cat Lives Matter!" wrote Rep. Tom Tiffany, R-Wis., while Rep. Andy Biggs, R-Ariz., posted, "Protect America's pets!"

 The Springfield News-Sun said that reports of pets being eaten might have been confused with an unrelated allegation of cat-eating in Canton, Ohio, about 175 miles away.